Irish neutrality: World War II

-USAAF aircraft en route to North Africa refuelled at Shannon Airport, flying boats at nearby Foynes.
-A total of 1,400 aircraft and 15,000 passengers passed through Foynes airport during the war years.
+USAAF aircraft flying to North Africa refuelled at Shannon Airport and flying boats at nearby Foynes.

-In the course of the war, an estimated 70,000 citizens of neutral Ireland served as volunteers in the British Armed Forces (and another estimated 50,000 from Northern Ireland, and this figure does not include Irish people who were resident in Britain before the war (though many used aliases).
+During the war, an estimated 70,000 citizens of neutral Ireland served as volunteers in the British Armed Forces (and another estimated 50,000 from Northern Ireland).
 Those who deserted the Irish Army to serve in the British Army, on returning to Ireland were stripped of all pay and pension rights, and banned for seven years from any employment paid for by state or government funds.
-Some 200,000 Irish migrated to England to work in the war economy— most of them stayed after the war.
-Those who went without proper papers were liable to be conscripted.

 Irish military intelligence (G2) shared information with the British military and even held secret meetings to decide what to do if Germany invaded Ireland to attack Britain, which resulted in Plan W, a plan for joint Irish and British military action should the Germans invade.
 However General Hugo McNeill, the commander of the Irish Second Division based on the Northern Ireland border, had private discussions with the German ambassador, Edouard Hempel, about German military assistance in the event of a British invasion from the north.
 De Valera declined Germany's offer of captured British weapons.
-The Germans did have a plan to simulate an invasion of Ireland called Operation Green, similar to the Allies' Operation Bodyguard, but it was only to be put into operation with Operation Sea Lion, the plan to conquer Britain.
+The Germans did have a plan for an invasion of Ireland called Operation Green, similar to the Allies' Operation Bodyguard, but it was only to be put into operation with Operation Sea Lion, the plan to conquer Britain.

-Irish weather reports were crucial to the timing of the D-Day landings.

-On Easter Tuesday, 15 April 1941, 180 Luftwaffe bombers attacked Belfast.
-De Valera responded immediately to a request for assistance from Basil Brooke, Prime Minister of Northern Ireland.
-Within two hours, 13 fire tenders from Dublin, Drogheda, Dundalk and Dún Laoghaire were on their way to assist their Belfast colleagues.
-De Valera followed up with his "they are our people" speech and formally protested to Berlin.
-Joseph Goebbels instructed German radio not to repeat their report of the raid, as Adolf Hitler was surprised at the Irish reaction, which might influence Irish Americans to bring the United States into the war.
-Although there was a later raid on 4 May, it was confined to the docks and shipyards (see Belfast blitz).